 Parkinson’s disease is one of the most underrated diseases related to the aging.
-It is not a life-threatening disease, but the person suffering from the parkinson’s disease is not able to lead a normal life due to the issues related to speech, brain functioning and movement.
+It is not a life-threatening disease, but the person suffering from the parkinson’s disease cannot lead a normal life due to the issues related to speech, brain functioning and movement.
 There is a huge impact on the life of a person suffering from Parkinson’s disease.
 Up till date there is no Parkinson’s disease cure, and the only way to manage the condition is by controlling the symptoms of Parkinson’s disease.

 Parkinson’s disease causes and risk factors: